dariodepa/tiledesk-docs/apis/authentication/README.md

 Tiledesk uses the JWT to identify your application’s users and authenticate their requests but does not impose any restrictions on the external authentication system’s requirements or authentication methods.

+To create a Custom JWT Token you must generate a Project Shared Secret as described below.

 ## Generating a Project Shared Secret